Elliot Rodger: Incident at house party

-On July 20, 2013, Rodger was intent on losing his virginity days before his 22nd birthday; he drank vodka to ease his nerves before attending a house party with the hope of engaging with women.
-As he entered the house, Rodger saw an Asian man talking with a blonde woman.
-Rodger became angry and deliberately bumped into the man as he walked by them.
-Frustrated by his inability to talk with women at the party, he climbed a 10 foot ledge and pretended to shoot people with his finger.
-When he attempted to shove multiple women off the ledge, a group of men pushed Rodger off, resulting in a fractured ankle.
-Rodger tried to leave the party but realized he had lost his sunglasses and necklace.
-He was still inebriated and attempted to return to the party but inadvertently walked into another house, where the occupants assaulted him, causing him bruises, scrapes, and a swollen left eye.
-Following this incident, Rodger returned to his apartment.
+On July 20, 2013, Rodger was intent on losing his virginity days before his 22nd birthday; he drank vodka to ease his nerves and attended a house party.
+Upon entering, he saw an Asian man speaking with a blonde woman and deliberately bumped into him while walking past.
+Frustrated by his inability to interact with women at the party, Rodger climbed a 10-foot (3.0 m) ledge and pretended to shoot people with his finger.
+He then insulted a group of women, and when he attempted to shove them off the ledge, a group of men pushed Rodger off, fracturing his ankle.
+He later went back to look for his sunglasses and entered the wrong house, where he was assaulted by the occupants, sustaining bruises and a swollen eye before returning to his apartment.

-The following day, Rodger's father took him to a hospital, where Rodger was given surgery for his ankle.
+The following day, Rodger's father took his son to a hospital, where surgery was performed on his ankle.
 He helped his son file a police report, which caused two sheriff's deputies to attend the hospital to question Rodger.
-Rodger said he was pushed off the ledge after insulting someone's appearance, that he went to a different house and was then assaulted by approximately ten men without provocation after getting called a homophobic slur.
-When asked why he did not call police, Rodger said he did not know who to contact.
+Rodger claimed that he was pushed off the ledge by four men after insulting one man's appearance.
+He stated that he then went to the front yard of another house and sat down on a chair, where he was approached by approximately ten men who told him to leave.
+Rodger claimed he was grabbed by them and dragged to the house's driveway, where the men began hitting and calling him a homophobic slur; he remarked he struck one of them once before being further beaten.
+The police would classify it as a possible hate crime.
+When asked why he did not call the police, Rodger said he did not know whom to contact.
 A deputy remarked on Rodger's dishonesty, deeming him too timid to tell the truth.
-A witness confirmed Rodger instigated the incident, noting he acted strangely and did not talk to anyone at the party.
-A neighbor saw Rodger returning home in tears, swearing to kill his assailants and contemplating suicide.
+A man at the party confirmed that Rodger had instigated the incident, noting he acted strangely and did not talk to anyone.
+A neighbor also reported seeing Rodger returning home in tears, swearing to kill his assailants and contemplating suicide.
 The sheriff's office concluded Rodger was the instigator, and the investigation was closed without further action.
 Rodger was not arrested nor further interrogated.